graphicore/librebarcode/README.md

 path/to $ cd librebarcode

 # best start with an virtual environment
-path/to/librebarcode $ python -m venv venv
+path/to/librebarcode $ python3 -m venv venv
 path/to/librebarcode $ . venv/bin/activate

 # installs fontmake and fontbakery